zeroluck/docs/sources/admin-guide/design-customizations/index.md

 The look and feel of the Gluu Server can be edited to match your organizations branding and custom requirements.

-# Style customizations
+# Style Customizations

-Static style elements like css, js and images are packaged into separate jar named _\<ProjectName\>_ Static- _\<version\>_ .jar (e.g. oxTrustStatic-1.3.0.Final.jar and oxAuthStatic-1.4.0x.Final.jar) and is added to the deployable war during the build time.
+Static style elements like CSS, js and images are packaged into separate jar named _\<ProjectName\>_ Static- _\<version\>_ .jar (e.g. oxTrustStatic-1.3.0.Final.jar and oxAuthStatic-1.4.0x.Final.jar) and is added to the deployable war during the build time.

 Post deployment, the structure of the jar allows its context to be accessible from the Web contextroot.
-For example, the default values of the css and js locations are *\<contextPath\>/stylesheet* and *\<contextPath\>/js* in the configuration file.
+For example, the default values of the CSS and js locations are *\<contextPath\>/stylesheet* and *\<contextPath\>/js* in the configuration file.

 It is possible to unpack the contents of the said jar into a folder